 Are you or a loved one suffering from drug addiction?
-Perhaps you’re trying to quit but you’re beginning to suffer drug withdrawal symptoms.
-Each individual experiences slightly different drug withdrawal symptoms, although there are general similarities from one person to the next.
+Perhaps you’re trying to quit, but you’re beginning to suffer drug withdrawal symptoms.
+While every individual experiences slightly different drug withdrawal symptoms, there are general similarities from one person to the next.
 Depending on the severity of the addiction these symptoms can become dangerous, which is why taking advantage of a drug rehab center in New Hampshire offered by Granite Recovery Center is so important.
 This way, whether you identify signs of drug withdrawal in a loved one, or you yourself are trying to live a sober lifestyle but the withdrawals are too much, the support staff at Granite Recovery Center is here to help.

 Breaking Down Drug and Alcohol Withdrawal

 Each drug will have slightly different drug withdrawal symptoms, and each individual will demonstrate a varying number of these symptoms.
 However, when it comes to possible signs of drug withdrawal the potential symptoms are broken down into two categories: mental/emotional and physical.

 If you believe a loved one is suffering from drug withdrawal symptoms you may not be able to completely identify the mental and emotional symptoms, but chances are you will be able to pick up on the physical symptoms.
 Granite Recovery Centers provides medical detoxification for people who do not need immediate medical intervention, are not a danger to themselves, and are capable of self-evacuation in the event of an emergency.